latif7698/Bio/README.md

 # Hi there, I'm Asep Abdul Latip! 👋

-I'm an Informatics Student specializing in **Machine Learning** & **Python**.
-I love building data-driven applications and solving real-world problems with code.
+I'm an Informatics Student at Pamulang University passionate about Data Science and Machine Learning.
+I bridge the gap between complex data models and user-friendly web interfaces.

 ---